coffee2code/text-hover/readme.txt

 = Does this plugin explicitly support any third-party plugins? =

 Yes.
 While this plugin is compatible with many other plugins that modify post and widget text, this plugin has explicit built-in support for Advanced Custom Fields and Elementor, which provide additional content areas.
 This plugin provides hooks that can be used to enable compatibility with other plugins and themes.

+If you know the name of the filter provided by a plugin, you can add it to the "More filters" setting to have its value processed for text hover.

 = Does this plugin include unit tests? =